HaxeFoundation/haxe-evolution/proposals/0000-template.md

 * Proposal: [HXP-NNNN](NNNN-filename.md)
 * Author: [Haxe Developer](https://github.com/haxedev)
-* Status: **Awaiting review**

 ## Introduction

-A short description of what the feature is.
-Try to keep it to a single-paragraph "elevator pitch" so the reader understands what problem this proposal is addressing.
+Short description of the proposed feature.
+Keep it short, so the reader can quickly get what's it all about.

 ## Motivation

-Describe the problems that this proposal seeks to address.
-If the problem is that some common pattern is currently hard to express, show how one can currently get a similar effect and describe its drawbacks.
-If it's completely new functionality that cannot be emulated, motivate why this new functionality would help Haxe developers create better Haxe code, or how it could improve target language generation by the Haxe compiler.
+Describe the problems adressed by this feature.
+If a similar effect can be achieved without it with some workarounds, describe the drawbacks of the workaround.
+If it's something completely new, show how it will help developers write better Haxe code or how it will improve the generation of target code by the compiler.

-## Proposed solution

-Describe your solution to the problem.
-Provide examples and describe how they work.
-Show how your solution is better than current
-workarounds: is it cleaner, safer, or more efficient?

 ## Detailed design

-Describe the design of the solution in detail.
-If it involves new syntax in the language, show the additions and changes to the Haxe grammar.
-If it's a new API, show the full API and its documentation comments detailing what it does.
-The detail in this section should be sufficient for someone who is *not* one of the authors to be able to reasonably implement the feature.
+Describe the proposed design in details the way language user can understand and compiler developer can implement.
+Show corner cases, provide usage examples, describe how this solution is better than current workarounds.

 ## Impact on existing code

-Describe the impact that this change will have on existing code.
-Will some Haxe applications stop compiling due to this change?
-Will applications still compile but produce different behavior than they used to?
-Is it possible to migrate existing Haxe code to use a new feature or API automatically?
+What impact this change will have on existing code?
+Will it break compilation?
+Will it compile, but break in run-time?
+How easy it is to migrate existing Haxe code?

+## Drawbacks

+Describe the drawbacks of the proposed design worth consideration.
+This doesn't include breaking changes, since that's described in the previous section.

-## Alternatives considered
+## Alternatives

-Describe alternative approaches to addressing the same problem, and why you chose this approach instead.
+What alternatives have you considered to adress the same problem, why the proposed solution is better?

 ## Unresolved questions